 - Email address

 We will also collect special types of information including health information when your medical practitioner uses our services to support your direct health care.
 On these occasions, your medical practitioner will give us explicit consent to use information from your health record held in other systems that they use.
+We may ask you to complete a patient survey form which helps us manage consultations with you.

 We have Data Processor Agreements in place to ensure that these processes are clear, and we only undertake tasks that your medical practitioner asks us to do.
 For these tasks we are called a Data Processor.